Facebook Ads can be an effective tool in reaching valuable target audiences with your communications.

 Responding to comments on Facebook Ads

 Once you get the hang of the best practices described above, you should be able to manage comments on your organic posts relatively easily.
-Managing the comments that appear on your dark posts is a bit different, though – it will require a bit more attention and effort.
+It is a bit different to manage comments on Facebook ads, though – it will require a bit more attention and effort.
 It is also a more serious game – there’s more to win but also more to lose if you make a mistake.
 Here’s why:

 How to see comments on Facebook Ads